Articles in this section

 Groups in ActivTrak allow you to organize users and/or computers by team, location, or any other characteristic.
 Utilizing groups will enable you to easily analyze behavior via ActivTrak reports, dashboards and other features.
 Additionally, alarms and website blocking can be configured at the group level.

-Admin and Configurators can manage groups by navigating to Settings > Users & Groups > Groups.
-The full list of groups is displayed on this page.
+Admins and Configurators can manage Groups by navigating to Settings > Users & Groups > Groups.
+This page displays the full list of Groups.

 Group sources and types